-We are also doing something new, because instead of an opening party, we will be launching these exclusive ‘Amorphous vs Crystalline’ Oogst Originals online.
-From October till the Holidays we’ll be posting videos of us telling you more about the background of each design.
-Follow our Instagram or Facebook, or sign up for our newsletter, to have a front row seat.
-We’re super excited!
+Instead of an opening party, we launched these exclusive ‘Amorphous vs Crystalline’ Oogst Originals online.
+From October 2020 till the Holidays we were excited to post videos of us showing you each piece and telling you more about the background of each design.

 A series of colorful, fun and distinct unique pieces of jewelry inspired by our trip to Kyoto and Tokyo.
 We visited the most stunning temples in Kyoto.
 Gorgeous rock gardens, a huge bamboo forest, koi ponds, pagodas, torii, buddha’s and magnificently pruned trees & plants.
 In Tokyo we discovered phenomenal patterns and color contrasts in woodblock prints, Kamon, tenugui, calligraphy and kimonos.

 We let all this seep into our ‘Japonais’ collection.
 You could discover this range of exclusive, colorful and cheerful jewellery in the store from October 2018.
 Specially designed for those who love distinct shapes and Japanese motifs.